Early Life and Education of Elizabeth II: A Complete Timeline

 April 1952: Declaration on the Royal House Name

-On April 9, 1952, Elizabeth declared that the royal house would continue to be Windsor, despite suggestions to adopt Mountbatten or Edinburgh.
-This decision preserved the established name of the royal house.
+On April 9, 1952, Elizabeth declared that the royal house would continue to be Windsor, despite suggestions to adopt her husband's name.
+This decision followed debate between Lord Mountbatten, Philip, Winston Churchill, and Queen Mary.

 1952: Death of George VI and Elizabeth's Accession

-In early 1952, while Elizabeth and Philip were in Kenya, news arrived of the death of Elizabeth's father, George VI, on February 6th.
-Philip delivered the news, and Elizabeth chose to retain Elizabeth as her regnal name, becoming Elizabeth II.
-She was proclaimed queen and returned to the United Kingdom.
+In early 1952, Elizabeth and Philip were in Kenya when news arrived of the death of Elizabeth's father, George VI.
+On February 6, 1952, Philip broke the news to Elizabeth, who chose to retain Elizabeth as her regnal name, becoming Elizabeth II.
+She was proclaimed queen and returned to the United Kingdom, moving into Buckingham Palace.

 March 1953: Death of Queen Mary

-Queen Mary, Elizabeth's grandmother, died on March 24, 1953.
-Despite the death, the coronation of Elizabeth II proceeded as planned on June 2, as Mary had requested.
+Queen Mary died on March 24, 1953, but the coronation of Elizabeth II proceeded as planned on June 2, as Mary had requested.

 1953: Coronation of Elizabeth II

-In 1957, Elizabeth made a state visit to the United States, where she addressed the United Nations General Assembly on behalf of the Commonwealth.
-During the same tour, she opened the 23rd Canadian Parliament.
+In 1957, Elizabeth II made a state visit to the United States, addressing the United Nations General Assembly, and opened the 23rd Canadian Parliament as the first monarch of Canada to do so.

 February 1960: Birth of Prince Andrew

-In February 1960, Elizabeth gave birth to her third child, Prince Andrew.
-This was the first birth to a reigning British monarch since 1857.
+In February 1960, Elizabeth II gave birth to her third child, Andrew, marking the first birth to a reigning British monarch since 1857.

 Others born on this day/year